Cindy Fisher (basketball): Nebraska Cornhuskers Assistant Coach (2003–2005)

 Fisher was appointed to top assistant coach for the Nebraska Cornhuskers.
 She led Nebraska to back-to-back WNIT appearances in her two seasons there.
 In 2005, Nebraska won 103–99 against fifth ranked Baylor, the highest ranked opponent Nebraska defeated in team history.

 San Diego Toreros (2005–2025)

-From 2005 to 2006, she orchestrated the largest turnaround in school history, implementing a 12 game improvement over the previous year.
+From 2005 to 2006, she orchestrated the largest turnaround in school history, implementing a 12-game improvement over the previous year.

 In the 2007–08 season, Fisher led the Toreros to the NCAA tournament with an upset over the Gonzaga Bulldogs in the WCC championship game.

 In addition to the NCAA tournament in 2008, Fisher led the Toreros to eight WNIT appearances.

-In the 2019–20 season, Fisher turned the Toreros from a 2–16, tied for last place finish the season before to a 13–5 second place finish.
+In the 2019–20 season, Fisher turned the Toreros from a 2–16, tied for last place finish the season before to a 13–5 second-place finish.
 The team's performance led West Coast conference to award her Coach of the Year honors.

+Fisher was let go from her head coaching position, following the 2024–25 season after 20 years at the helm.